Am I Mediocre? The Truth Most People Don’t Want to Face

 It often comes up in moments when:

-- Your progress feels slower than expected
+- Your progress feels slower than you expected

 But underneath it, the real question is:

-“Am I falling short of my potential?”
+Am I falling short of my potential?

 Most people are:

-- Inconsistent in their growth
+- Inconsistent with their growth

-- Fluctuating between effort and avoidance
+- Moving back and forth between effort and avoidance

-- Balancing comfort with ambition
+- Trying to balance comfort with ambition

 Because modern culture tends to promote: